+Mats Taraldsson

-Mats Taraldsson Head of Digital Business Development and Fintech Partnerships Mastercard Nordics & Baltics
+Head of Digital Business Development and Fintech Partnerships Mastercard Nordics & Baltics

 WHAT SUCCESS LOOKS LIKE ...

 MINDSET

-/• . ۲

 Twino: To be successful, your business should constantly be looking for ways of growth and development.
 You find a potential improvement in your service or product, next you strive to find a new and better way to fix it.
-When it's done, you look for the next one, it's a never-ending cycle of improving, / change and growth. /• /.
+When it's done, you look for the next one, it's a never-ending cycle of improving, change and growth.

-•/•/• 4 ۲ 6

-4

 CONTENT

-EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY 2

 INTRODUCTION 4

-1. NORDIC BANKS 6
+1. NORDIC BANKS

-2. THE FINTECHS 10
+2. THE FINTECHS

-3. LOOKING FORWARD 14
+3. LOOKING FORWARD

-4.DEFINING SUCCESS 19
+4.DEFINING SUCCESS

-5. INTERVIEWEES
+5. INTERVIEWEES 21

-PARTNERS 22
+PARTNERS

-EXECUTIVE SUMMARY

-WHAT SUCCESS LOOKS LIKE ...
-THE REGION
+EXECUTIVE SUMMARY WHAT SUCCESS LOOKS LIKE ...

-Fintech Disruptors: Coordination between regional governments to tackle issues confronting the digital economy can unlock a generational opportunity for stronger growth and productivity by pioneering the world's first integrated regional economy.

-intech success is not in short supply in the Nordic and Baltic region.
-Having given birth to half of Europe's six fintech unicorns (over half as a proportion of current valuations), and on the

-fast track to being home to the world's first cashless

-economies, the scale of what's been achieved is rightly the envy of regulators and institutions around the world.
+THE REGION Fintech Disruptors: Coordination between regional governments to tackle issues confronting the digital economy can unlock a generational opportunity for stronger growth and productivity by pioneering the world's first integrated regional economy. gives them a head-start in creating user experiences that customers love.
+Increasingly a deciding factor of digital success. intech success is not in short supply in the Nordic and Baltic region.
+Having given birth to half of Europe's six fintech unicorns (over half as a proportion of current valuations), and on the fast track to being home to the world's first cashless economies, the scale of what's been achieved is rightly the envy of regulators and institutions around the world.

 Despite some collaborative successes, driven by a powerful circle of banks that operate across the eight countries of the region, beneath the surface, financial services are still regulated at a local level, with limited intra-regional coordination.
 Leaving innovators caught in the crosswinds between the competing objectives of local and EU-wide rules.
 And creating perverse incentives for locally-founded companies to base themselves in other EU countries and 'passport' their licence back home, while sheltering the banking industry from competition.
 SMALL IS BEAUTIFUL.
 BUT SO IS SCALE.